-Hey, I’m Matt, and today we’re talking about the best AGM batteries that you should consider if you’re upgrading your car battery.
+Hey, I’m Matt, and today we’re talking about the best AGM batteries in 2023 (this post was originally written in 2019, but we have re-tested our favorites and the results have changed!) that you should consider if you’re upgrading your car battery.
 Keep in mind that AGMs are usually 2-3 times more expensive than a regular battery.
 Still, they also are smaller, last longer, and are spill-proof.
 Let’s get into more specifics about this unique battery pack!

 Are you looking for a new Absorbed Glass Matt (AGM) Battery?

 There are two general types of car batteries:

 - Flooded / Wet Cell – cheaper and quickly distinguished by the removable plastic caps on top of the battery

 - VRLA / valve-regulated lead-acid battery – sealed type of battery and is maintenance-free